ravasthi/css3-foundation/README.md

 2. Change into the <code>css3-foundation/</code> directory in your favorite terminal application and type <code>bundle install</code>.
 3. Steps 1 and 2 are one-time-only setup requirements.
 Hereafter, all you need to do is run the following command from <code>css3-foundation/</code>:

-        bundle exec compass watch
+        bundle exec guard

-    This will monitor changes to your source files and recompile the output on demand.
-To compile the code one time only, type:
+    This will monitor changes to your source files, recompile the Sass, and reload your browser.
+To compile the Sass files one time only, type:

         bundle exec compass compile

-    More details can be found in the [Compass documentation](http://compass-style.org/reference/compass/ "Compass Core Framework | Compass Documentation").
+    More details can be found in the [Compass](http://compass-style.org/reference/compass/ "Compass Core Framework | Compass Documentation") and [Guard](http://guardgem.org "") documentation.

     If you're interested in using this foundation with the [Apache Wicket](http://wicket.apache.org/) framework, you'll want to check out our [fiftyfive-wicket](https://github.com/55minutes/fiftyfive-wicket) project, which includes a Maven archetype that bundles all of these CSS3 and HTML5 practices and integrates them nicely with Wicket.